 The dragon plant is a tough yet beautiful and elegant plant.
-All variants of this plant are equally beautiful and can be placed in both living space as well as office spaces.
-The three common ways in which this plant is places are.
+All variants of this plant are equally beautiful and can be placed in both living spaces as well as office spaces.
+The three common ways in which this plant is placed are.

 As a single stem